 You can use Trello as an individual but also invite others to share it.
 You can create a board for your personal stuff and keep it to yourself.
-You then create a family board for general to-do lists, grocery shopping lists, chores or whatever.
+You then create a family board for general to-do lists, grocery shopping lists, chores, or whatever else you need a list for.
 You can also create a third or more for work lists.
-All this is completely free.
+All of this is completely free.

-Trello also works with GitHub, Evernote, Slack and other apps for some bolt-on goodness.
+Trello also works with GitHub, Evernote, Slack, and other apps for some bolt-on goodness.

 It is only worth considering Microsoft OneNote if you already use Office, however, as OneNote isn’t a free product.
 If you do have Office or Office 365, it is a viable bullet journal app to use.
-OneNote now has a handwriting recognition feature which makes it very useful for anyone with a digital pen.
+OneNote now even has a handwriting recognition feature which makes it very useful for anyone with a digital pen.

 Evernote Basic is free to use and includes most of what you need to create a bullet journal.
 It allows up to 60MB of uploads a month and the ability to sync between two devices.
-You can add documents, images, media and share your Evernotes with others.
-If you need more space, more devices synced or other features then the Premium or Business packages may be more useful, but there is a monthly fee for each.
+You can add documents, images, and media and share your Evernotes with others.
+If you need more space, more devices synced, or other features then the Premium or Business packages may be more useful, but there is a monthly fee for each.

 1 Second Everyday

 1 Second Everyday is a very cool video app that can be used as a bullet journal.
 If you’re not into writing things down or typing them, how about recording a short video instead?
 If that sounds like something you’d like to try, this is the app to get.